 The Company's results of operations and financial condition are partially dependent upon the cost and supply of hogs as well as the selling prices for fresh meat products, both of which are influenced by constantly changing market forces of supply and demand over which the Company has little or no control.
 These prices, for the most part, are denominated in or related to U.S. dollars, which adds further variability due to fluctuations in exchange rates.
 The North American primary pork processing markets are highly competitive, with major and regional companies competing in each market.
 The market prices for pork products regularly experience periods of supply and demand imbalance and are sensitive to changes in industry processing capacity.
-Other factors that can influence the supply and market price of live hogs include: fluctuations; the relative cost of feed for hogs; weather; livestock diseases; and changes to foreign jurisdiction restrictions on drugs, vitamin and feed additives used in hogs raised in Canada.
+Other factors that can influence the supply and market price of live hogs include: fluctuations in the size of herds maintained by North American hog suppliers; environmental and conservation regulations; economic conditions; the relative cost of feed for hogs; weather; livestock diseases; and changes to foreign jurisdiction restrictions on drugs, vitamin and feed additives used in hogs raised in Canada.
 There can be no assurance that all or part of any such increased costs experienced by the Company from time to time can be passed along to consumers of the Company's products directly or in a timely manner or that meat restricted from certain foreign markets can be sold at acceptable prices.
 The factors described above may also impact the supply of hogs available for processing at the Company's pork processing plants by negatively impacting the financial strength of the various independent farming operations upon which the Company relies to meet its requirements for hogs.
 Any of these could have a material adverse effect on the Company's financial condition and results of operations.